paigenomadgirl/designmusings/content/projects/SpotOn.md

 modallink = "spoton1"
 +++

-<a href: "/http://spotonparking.com/" target=_blank">SpotOn</a> is a new startup that helps marry frustrated drivers looking for parking with people who have driveways not always.
+<a href="http://spotonparking.com/" target=_blank">SpotOn</a> is a new startup that helps marry frustrated drivers looking for parking with people who have driveways not always.
 Example: I only use my driveway in the evenings.
 With SpotOn, I can list the spot and rent it out for X amount of money hourly or monthly.
 If I'm a driver and have been searching for parking for the past hour, I can see an available spot near me thanks to SpotOn.

 If you live in San Francisco (or any big city) you can imagine how a service like this could be a lifesaver for city dwellers.